amygrahamie/IXD507-ProjectIdeas/README.md

 **Pro**

 * I love & work in weddings so I find this topic super interesting / fun to explore
 * I have a good knowledge of designing for UI and UX after my placement year.
+I could also create a website to promote this as I have sufficient skills in HTML and CSS.
 * I'm also getting married so I see a major gap in the market for this tool to be explored further
 * I have been involved in a lot of peoples weddings so I will find market research a lot easier
 * The wedding industry is vastly growing and becoming more competitive so vendors could find this beneficial in growing their business